Mat training structure

-The open mat problem isn't training—it's training without direction.
-OneMat helps you decide what to work on today with a "one focus" template and a quick checklist before you step in.
+The problem isn't training—it's training without direction.
+OneMat helps you decide what to work on today with a "one focus" template and a quick checklist before you step in — class, open mat, or drilling.
 Then you log in ~30 s so your cycle advances and the same mistakes don't repeat.

 Before you step on the mat